Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Results

-\textbf{Global Optimization of Larger Nanoparticles.} In practice, the global minimum configurations of supported nanoparticles are not available and are usually difficult to construct manually.
-Global optimization can explore low-energy configurations and possibly find the global minimum configurations of supported nanoparticles, where the initial structures are randomly generated, and the final structures can have different geometries but similar energies.
-A good MLIP should be able to minimize the initial random structures that may have unphysically short interatomic distances and distinguish the low-energy configurations from the high-energy ones.
-Therefore, global optimization is a good test for the uMLIPs to examine their stability in minimization and their performance in finding low-energy configurations.
-Based on the performance of uMLIPs on the binding energies of Cu$_{1-21}$, we examined MACE-OMAT and MatterSim-V1.0.0-1M due to their balance in accuracy and efficiency.
+\textbf{Global Optimization of Larger Nanoparticles.} In practice, the low-energy structures of supported nanoparticles are not available and are usually difficult to construct manually.
+Global optimization can explore low-energy structures of supported nanoparticles, where the initial structures are randomly generated, and the final structures can have different geometries but similar energies.
+A good MLIP should be able to minimize the initial random structures that may have unphysically short interatomic distances and distinguish the low-energy structures from the high-energy ones.
+Therefore, global optimization is a good test for the uMLIPs to examine their stability in minimization and their performance in finding low-energy structures.
+Based on the performance of uMLIPs on the binding energies of Cu$_{1-21}$, we examined MACE-OMAT and MatterSim-v1.0.0-1M due to their balance in accuracy and efficiency.
 At the same time, we tested DP-UniAlCu as a baseline.
 The global optimization based on the genetic algorithm was performed for several larger nanoparticles, including Cu$_{27}$, Cu$_{38}$, Cu$_{47}$ and Cu$_{55}$.
-All the combinations of nanoparticle sizes and Al$_2$O$_3$ surfaces are not included in our UniAlCu dataset, making these global optimization tasks good examinations for the model's extrapolation ability.
-The periodic slabs of $p(5\times3)$ $\gamma$-Al$_2$O$_3$(100), $p(3\times3)$ $\gamma$-Al$_2$O$_3$(110), $p(5\times3\sqrt3)$ $\alpha$-Al$_2$O$_3$(0001) shown in \textbf{Figure~S6} are used to accommodate the nanoparticles.
+Our UniAlCu training dataset only included supported nanoparticles up to Cu$_{21}$.
+Thus, global optimization of larger supported nanoparticles, such as Cu$_{27}$, Cu$_{38}$, Cu$_{47}$, and Cu$_{55}$, and comparison of their energy with that of the corresponding DFT structures is a test of the extrapolation ability of the model.
+The periodic slabs of $p(5\times3)$ $\gamma$-Al$_2$O$_3$(100), $p(3\times3)$ $\gamma$-Al$_2$O$_3$(110), $p(5\times3\sqrt3)$ $\alpha$-Al$_2$O$_3$(0001) shown in \textbf{Figure~S7} are used to accommodate the nanoparticles.
 In the global optimization task, the initial structures are randomly generated, and the structures in the following 20 generations are generated based on cut-and-splice and mutation algorithms, where the population size is set to 50.
 The details of the genetic algorithm are given in \textbf{Section~\nameref{sec:methods}}.
-Among all obtained MLIP-minimized configurations, 50 structures with the lowest energies are further optimized by DFT.
-For the three MLIPs examined on one nanoparticle-surface combination, there will be 150 DFT-minimized configurations in total, forming the low-energy ensemble.
+Since the search is finite, the minimum energy structures are unlikely to be the true global minima.
+Let $E_b$ be the binding energies of the MLIP minimum energy structures.
+After local DFT relaxation the structures differ little from their MLIP counterparts and have energies $E_b^\mathrm{DFT}$.
+For each nanoparticle-surface combination this yields 150 MLIP low energy structures in one to one correspondence with 150 structures locally optimized by DFT.
+We define the binding-energy deviation by $\Delta E_b = E_b - E_b^\mathrm{DFT}$.